The best things about a career in pharmacy

 Are pharmacy graduates getting jobs?

-ATAR for pharmacy
+ATAR for pharmacy and accredited courses

 How long does it take to become a pharmacist?